marklogic/marklogic-docker/README.md

 ### Stop a container

-Use below command to stop a running conainer
+Use below command to stop a running container
 ```
-$docker stop conatiner_name
+$docker stop container_name
 ```

 ### Remove a container

-Use below command to remove a stopped conainer
+Use below command to remove a stopped container
 ```
-$docker rm conatiner_name
+$docker rm container_name
 ```

 ## Known Issues and Limitations